 Will my information stay off Spokeo permanently?

 Not necessarily.
-As new information appears about you online through social media, public records, or other sources, Spokeo will aggregate this data and could create additional profiles for you, even if you’ve submitted an opt-out request in the past.
-This is why it’s important to continually monitor the site for changes and new listings.
+As new information appears about you online through social media, public records, or other sources, Spokeo will aggregate this data and could create additional profiles for you, even if you have submitted an opt-out request in the past.
+This is why it is important to continually monitor the site for changes and new listings.

 What if I have multiple listings on Spokeo?